muratkeremozcan/books/aws/Burning-Monk/Serverless-architectures-aws-2/README.md

 ### Athena

 AWS bills Athena as a serverless interactive query service.
-Essentially, this service allows you to query data placed into S3 using standard SQL.
+Essentially, this service a**llows you to query data placed into S3 using standard SQL.**

 ### Cognito